MaoZiming/papers/5-security/54-secure-enclave.md

 Example steps
 * _Initial Communication_: User communicates with the cloud service via **SSL/TLS** to establish a secure channel.
 * _Remote Attestation_: Intel SGX enclave on the cloud server can provide a proof of its legitimacy through remote attestation.
 This ensures the user that they are communicating with a genuine, secure enclave.
+Decryption key is provisioned to the enclave by a trusted external entity through a secure channel (TLS).
 * _Encrypting the Images_: User uses a symmetric (asymmetric) encryption algorithm to encrypt the sensitive medical images.
 * _Transmitting the Encrypted Images and Key_: The encrypted images and encryption key are sent to the cloud server over secure channel.
 * _Enclave Processing_: The enclave decrypts and subsequently processes the images, maintaining the confidentiality and integrity of the sensitive data.